top of page

 Bridal shop owner's grandmother smiling at the camera

-The mission of Vionnette
+The origin & mission of Vionnette

-- a note from our founder -
+A note from our founder

-The purpose of Vionnette is simple: to bring the rarest and most exquisite wedding dresses to those who appreciate their unique beauty.
+The purpose of Vionnette is simple: to bring the rarest and most exquisite vintage wedding dresses to those who appreciate their unique beauty.
 Everything I do for Vionnette, I do to honor my grandmother, Alice, whom I loved more than anyone in the world.
 (She is pictured at far right in both images above.)

 I grew up with Alice, who was a seamstress in a bridal shop that was owned by a distant relative.
 I can’t remember a time when I did not love wedding dresses and bridal fabrics.
 I’ve been sewing, crocheting, embroidering, knitting, and weaving since I was a child.
 But I didn’t follow in Alice’s footsteps right away.
 I studied material culture in college, and then went to law school, after which I worked as a public defender for a decade.
 But I always loved bridal.